Velká nad Veličkou: History

-The first written mention of Velká nad Veličkou is from 1228, in a deed of King Ottokar I of Bohemia.
+The first written mention of Velká nad Veličkou is from 1228.
+In 1370, the settlement was sold to Beneš of Kravaře and merged with the Strážnice estate.

+Demographics

+Transport

+Velká nad Veličkou is located on a railway line heading from Hodonín to Vrbovce, Slovakia.

 Culture

-Velká nad Veličkou lies in the ethnographic region Horňácko.
+Velká nad Veličkou lies in the ethnographic region of Horňácko.

 Sights

 The landmark of Velká nad Veličkou is the Church of Saint Mary Magdalene.
 The original Gothic church was built in the 14th century.
 At the end of the 15th century, it was fortified and served as a refuge during raids from neighboring lands.
 After it was burned down by Tatars in the 17th century, it was rebuilt in its current form in the mid-18th century.
 The church complex includes a wall around the church and a valuable statue of St. John of Nepomuk from 1747.